-The following four sections apply to providers of VNSNY CHOICE SelectHealth members.
+The following four sections apply to providers of members of SelectHealth from VNSNY CHOICE.

 Specialist Services Provided by PCPs

-1. HIV Specialist Criteria
+HIV Specialist Criteria

-One of the distinguishing characteristics of the VNSNY CHOICE SelectHealth network is that every participating primary care provider (PCP) that follows HIV-infected members must be an HIV-Specialist who has met the criteria of one of the following recognized bodies:
+One of the distinguishing characteristics of the SelectHealth network is that every participating primary care provider (PCP) that follows HIV-infected members must be an HIV-Specialist who has met the criteria of one of the following recognized bodies:

-- (a) The HIV Medicine Association (HIVMA) definition of an HIV-experienced provider. - (b) HIV-Specialist status accorded by the American Academy of HIV Medicine . - (c) Advanced AIDS Credited Registered Nurse Credential given by the HIV/AIDS Nursing Certification Board (HANCB).
-Eligibility requirements include: - Current and valid MD, DO, PA or NP state license year. - Provision of direct, ongoing care to at least 20 HIV patients over the 24 months preceding the date of application. - Completing a minimum of 30 credits of HIV-related Category 1 CME/CEU/CE within the 24 months preceding the date of application.
+- The HIV Medicine Association (HIVMA) definition of an HIV-experienced provider. - HIV-Specialist status accorded by the American Academy of HIV Medicine.
+Advanced AIDS Credited Registered Nurse Credential given by the HIV/AIDS Nursing Certification Board (HANCB).
+Eligibility requirements include: - Current and valid MD, DO, PA or NP state license year.

+- Provision of direct, ongoing care to at least 20 HIV patients over the 24 months preceding the date of application. - Completing a minimum of 30 credits of HIV-related Category 1 CME/CEU/CE within the 24 months preceding the date of application.

-2. For Homeless Enrollees in SelectHealth
+For Homeless Enrollees in SelectHealth